Skip to main content

 Observability layer

 Every interaction in this pipeline emits OpenTelemetry.
-The data flows through Cribl Edge, Cribl Stream, and Splunk; the VisiCore apps visualize it.
+The data flows through Cribl Edge, Cribl Stream, and Splunk; purpose-built Splunk apps visualize it.
 If an AI agent touched code, there’s a trace.